poissonconsulting/poissqlite/README.md

 poissqlite
 ==========

-poissqlite is an R package that facilitates working with SQLite databases.
+An R package to facilitate working with SQLite databases.

+For more information see <http://www.poissonconsulting.ca/poissqlite/>.

 Installation
 ------------